Webs for the Quantum Orthogonal Group: Introduction

 \subsection{Acknowledgments}

 E.B. was supported by the National Science Foundation’s M.S.P.R.F.-$2202897$.
 He thanks Ben Elias, David Rose, and Logan Tatham for teaching him about webs, Daniel Tubbenhauer for discussing quantum exterior algebra, and Victor Ostrik for sharing the exercise in Kashiwara-Shapira.
-H.W. was partially supported by NSF grant CCF-$2009029$.
+H.W. was supported by the NSF grant CCF-$2009029$ and the Simons Foundation grant $994328$.
 He thanks Greg Kuperberg for teaching him webs and sharing insights on webs of different Lie types, Monica Vazirani for teaching him Young tableau and BMW algebra, and Eugene Gorsky for his helpful comments and feedback.
+We also thank the referee for their insightful feedback.